Temporary works can be very sensitive and may affect work taking place nearby.

 For more information about our stand alone Soundex Cutting Enclosure, click here.

-If you would like to request a copy of our Design Check Certificate, please phone us on 0808 178 3286.
+If you would like to request a copy of our Design Check Certificate or wind load calculations, please phone us on 0808 178 3286.

 Receive industry focused resources to enhance your on-site safety